Skip to content

 terragrunt find --filter '/absolute/path/to/envs/dev/apps/*'

-# Wrapped paths (useful for explicitly indicating that an expression is for a path if ambiguous)
+# Wrapped paths (useful for explicitly indicating that this is a path expression)

 terragrunt find --filter '{./envs/prod/apps/app2}'